Sidymella rubrosignata

 Sidymella rubrosignata is a species of crab spiders found in Australia.
 It is a common spider, often seen on Dianella plants.

 Like all thomisid spiders, it does not make a web, but lies in wait for prey to appear nearby.
 Their prey is insects, or occasionally other small spiders.

 Description

 Often these spiders are a well camouflaged green, making their presence difficult to discern on green leaves or flowers.
 Occasionally they may be yellow, light brown or reddish.
-Males are 4.5 mm long, female 8 mm.
+Males are 4.5 mm long, females 8 mm.
 Males are slimmer and smaller.

 The front two pairs of legs are much longer than the other two pairs of legs.
 The abdomen is trapezium shaped, with a pair of dorsal humps, with a red patch on each of them.
 The cephalothorax is pear-shaped.

 Egg sac

 The egg sac is in a leaf, with the tip folded back to cover the eggs.
 The leaf edges are curled around by silk to provide protection.
 The eggs are 0.8 mm in diameter, nonsticky, and cream in colour.
 There are usually 20 to 35 eggs in each egg sac.